GIScience/openrouteservice/docs/installation/Installation-and-Usage.md

 echo "export ORS_HOME=/opt/openrouteservice" >> /etc/environment
 ```

-**Only if** JBoss Web Service was installed _in a different way_ than described above, some paths need to be specified additionally:
+**Only if** JBoss Web Service was not installed with `dnf groupinstall jws5`, some paths need to be specified additionally:

 ```bash
 echo "JWS_CONF_FOLDER=<your custom path>" >> /etc/environment